Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Challenges and Limitations of Existing Approaches

 \textbf{Concurrent model instances} allows the immediate launching of a new inference instance once a request arrives, and the instance will only infer this request.
-Specifically, the inference server first loads the model weight into the GPU memory.
+As shown in Fig~\ref{fig:Structure} (b), the inference server first loads the model weight into the GPU memory.
 Then, for each request it receives, a new thread will be spawned by the server and it will create a new instance of the inference model.
 As more and more requests arrive, the server will continuously spawn new threads to handle each of them separately.
 Notice that all instances will share the same model weight that was pre-loaded in the global memory, so that the overall memory consumption is still reasonable.
-However, this method can introduce severe overhead because each model instance can consume a massive amount of memory bandwidth during computing, and when multiple instances run concurrently, they compete for the same resources, draining the bandwidth and creating a resource contention scenario, leading to severe performance degradation.
-As shown in Fig~\ref{fig:inception} (due to the limited support, we only show the trend using a simple Inception\cite{szegedy2016rethinking} network) and our experiment later.
+However, this method can introduce severe overhead because each model instance can consume a massive amount of memory bandwidth during computing, and when multiple instances run concurrently, they compete for the same resources, draining the bandwidth, causing frequent context switching on both CPU and GPU sides, therefore creating a resource contention scenario, leading to severe performance degradation.

-In the context of autoregressive models, the considerable model size and the hundreds or even thousands of required inference iterations intensify the inherent drawbacks of dynamic batching and concurrent model instances.
-The waiting time for dynamic batching amplifies, while the resource contention for concurrent instances escalates, thereby heightening latency and reducing resource efficiency.
-These impediments accumulate over the course of many iterations, significantly hampering the overall efficiency of the inference process.

-\textbf{Insights} from above are two-fold.
-First, since the time window is an empirical concept that lacks flexibility and introduces latency overhead, the ideal inference framework should be able to proceed with the incoming request instantaneously.
-Second, only one model instance should be created therefore it can utilize all the memory bandwidth when loading model weights from global memory, and this model instance will perform parallel computation on all requests.
+ORCA~\cite{yu2022orca} is an autoregressive model inference framework that aims to tackle the resource contention situation by applying a selection engine to perform the batching of requests.
+However, their design requires determining the batching strategy at every iteration and as shown in Table~\ref{tab:ft_dp_oc}, it can only handle requests that are uniform in generation length, which is less likely to be true in real deployment.
+Also as it is not public accessible, preventing us from further analysis.